ortus-docs/contentbox-docs/installation/commandbox_installation.md

 > **Note** You can install the bleeding edge of ContentBox by using the `contentbox-install@be` identifier in the install command.
 Basically, you can add any `@be` to any ID and CommandBox will try to retrieve the latest bleeding edge.

-This will install the latest stable ContentBox and run an embedded server (lucee) for it.
+This will install the latest stable ContentBox and run an embedded server (Lucee 4.5) for it.
 After this you will get the ContenBox installer.
 Just follow it through.

 ![](../images/datasource_wizard.png)

-> **Danger** We recommend that after you install ContentBox that you remove the installer and datsource wizard modules from disk.
-You can do so manually or via the Dashboard once you log in. `{Root}/modules/contentbox-installer and {Root}/modules/contentbox-dsncreator`

 ## Custom Datasources